kiruanime2003/etch-a-sketch/README.md

 # Elementary Etch a sketch

 A simple Etch a sketch made using Vanilla JS.
+Choose a brush color and start drawing😊

 ![](./screenshot.png)